cthit/chalmersit-rails/README.md

 Open `0.0.0.0:3000` in a browser.

 ## Test mail functionality with mailcatcher:
-(mailcatcher.me) Start with "mailcatcher --ip=0.0.0.0" if you want to run on your webbrowser.
-Check Vagrant file for portforwarding.
+Start with `mailcatcher --ip=0.0.0.0` if you want to run on your webbrowser.

 ## For "logged in like behaviour":
 Download and set up [https://github.com/lindskogen/chalmersit-account-mock](https://github.com/lindskogen/chalmersit-account-mock).

-Start it in a docker container (or however you want to), change `config.account_ip` in `config/environments/development.rb` to `'http://localhost:6789'`.
+Start it in a docker container (or however you want to).
+In this project, change `config.account_ip` in `config/environments/development.rb` to `'http://localhost:6789'`.

 You should now be able to log in to test admin/fkit functionality.